JoseAngelMartinB/prediction-behavioural-analysis-ml-travel-mode-choice/README.md

 To execute the whole notebook, run all cells in order.

+## Figures, tables and extra results not included in the paper

+The figures and tables included in the paper are generated in the Jupyter notebooks, and stored in the `Figures/` and `Latex_tables` folders, respectively.
+Moreover, those folders also contain some extra figures and tables that are not included in the paper.
+Some of these results include the MNL coefficients table for each of the real datasets, or the figures showing the SHAP values for each of the models and datasets.

 ## License

 All source code is made available under a MIT license.
 You can freely